Graduate Degree Options

 The curriculum blends a strong theoretical foundation in the principles of information science with the specialized legal research and administration background you will need to thrive as a law librarian after graduation.
 An internship allows you to further build your portfolio and enhances your qualifications for securing your first job in law librarianship after completing the program.

 School Library Media Endorsement

-Students interested in pursuing careers as teacher librarians in Washington state must hold a Washington state teaching certificate and must acquire a Library Media Endorsement.
-At the University, there are two ways to earn the endorsement.
+Students interested in pursuing careers as teacher librarians in K-12 public schools typically must have a teaching certificate and Library Media Endorsement.
+At the University, there are two ways we can help you earn the endorsement.

-- School Library Coursework: While in the MLIS program, matriculated students may take specific coursework required for the Washington State Library Media Endorsement; these are based on the standards of Washington State, and are often applicable to all other states.
+- Masters Degree and School Library Coursework: While in the MLIS program, matriculated students may take specific coursework required for the Library Media Endorsement; these are based on the standards of Washington State, and are often applicable to all other states.
 A minimum of 42 credits (out of the 63 required for the MLIS) are specifically required to earn the Library Media Endorsement.
 This option is best for those who would like both the MLIS degree and the flexibility of working in a K-12 public or private school, as well as working in children/youth services in a public library or other information setting.

-- Certificate Program for School Library Professionals: The UW Educational Outreach division offers a separate Certificate Program for the School Library Professional that requires less course preparation.
+- Certificate in School Library Media Endorsement: The UW Educational Outreach division offers a separate Certificate program for the School Library Media Endorsement that requires less course preparation.
 This 25-credit program combines online learning and summer residency courses.
 Requirements for the certificate program may be pursued through UW Professional and Continuing Education, and to apply you must have a teaching certificate.
 This option is best for those who only want the Library Media Endorsement and option of only working in a K-12 public or private school.